jeandi7/sqdecoder2/README.md

 Unfortunately I don't have (today) an analog computer with input/output that would allow me to test in real time an SQ decoder.

-But fortunately, you can always find the Motorola MC1312P chipset on the market, who implements the following circuit with 2 phases shifts at 0°, 2 phases shifts at -π/2 as well as the   necessary op-amps
+But fortunately, you can always find the Motorola MC1312P chipset on the market, which implements the following circuit with 2 phases shifts at 0°, 2 phases shifts at -π/2 as well as the   necessary op-amps

 ![example](./images/circuit4m.png)